An Easter blessing to you...

 On the day of Firstfruits, the High Priest waived a sheaf of barley over his head as the firstfruits of the barley season.

 But the story is not over yet.
 God also fulfilled the fourth feast, the day of Pentecost (Shavuot), fifty days after Firstfruits.
 On this day, 1500 years earlier, God gave us the Law (Torah - instructions) and 3000 were killed for their disobedience.
-Fifty days after Jesus died for our sins, He gave us His Spirit and 3000 were saved because of their belief and obedience!
+Fifty days after Yahshua died for our sins, He gave us His Spirit and 3000 were saved because of their belief and obedience!

 Are we seeing a pattern?

 Among many reasons, the primary reason why God instituted His feast days were to be as signs and rehearsals for us to recognize the coming of His son!
-Jesus fulfilled the prophecies of the Spring feasts to the day, and to the detail, as more proof to us all that He is the Messiah!
+Yahshua fulfilled the prophecies of the Spring feasts to the day, and to the detail, as more proof to us all that He is the Messiah!

 After two days [2000 years] He will revive us; on the third day He will raise us up, that we may live in His sight.
 Let us know, let us pursue the knowledge of the Lord.
 His going forth is established as the morning; He will come to us like the rain, like the latter and former rain to the earth.